About us

 Bryan Lawrence

-Bryan is a Professor of Weather and Climate Computing and Director of Models and Data - National Centre for Atmospheric Science (NCAS).
-He holds a three-way joint position between the National Centre for Atmospheric Science (NCAS) and the University Departments of Meteorology and Computer Science.
-Bryan was born and studied in New Zealand, at the University of Canterbury.
-After roles leading the British Atmospheric Data Centre and the newly created Centre for Environmental Data Analysis at the STFC, he moved to the University of Reading to concentrate on the research and development necessary for the full gamut of modern environmental e-infrastructure (from computers to data and modelling systems).
+Bryan is the UK University of Reading's Professor of Weather and Climate Computing.
+He holds a three-way joint position between the UK National Centre for Atmospheric Science (NCAS) and the University Departments of Meteorology and Computer Science.
+Bryan was born in New Zealand, and studied physics at the University of Canterbury before specialising in climate science.
+After roles leading the British Atmospheric Data Centre, the UK Centre for Environmental Data Analysis, and the Models and Data division at NCAS, he returned to a more typical academic role.
+He is now intimately involved in a range of climate science projects as well as continuing to provide European leadership on environmental e-infrastructure (the people, software, and hardware for large-scale simulation and data services).

 Susan Livengood